School of Languages, Cultures and Linguistics

 Carolyn joined Monash in July 2012.
 She is currently involved with teaching into the Asian Studies and International Studies programs as well as the Japanese language program.
 She has a long standing research interest in social problems in Japan, including topics such as disability and poverty.
 She is also published in the area of popular music and consumerism in postwar Japan, and enjoys teaching on these topics.
 Current projects include the ARC funded research project ‘Sonic Politics in Japan’ with colleagues at the University of Melbourne, Harvard, UC San Diego and Nichibunken; an edited volume on internationalisation in contemporary Japan; and the cultural politics of the Beatles’ 1966 concert series at the Tokyo Budokan.

-Carolyn is the President of the Japanese Studies Association of Australia (2011-2013) and is currently Editor in Chief of the interdisciplinary journal Japanese Studies, a fully refereed, international, interdisciplinary journal which publishes scholarly articles on various aspects of Japan, as well as book and film reviews.
+Carolyn is a member of the Japanese Studies Association of Australia Executive (2013-2015) as the outgoing President of the Association and is currently Editor in Chief of the interdisciplinary journal Japanese Studies, a fully refereed, international, interdisciplinary journal which publishes scholarly articles on various aspects of Japan, as well as book and film reviews.
 In addition to general non-thematic editions, the journal regularly publishes guest-edited thematic issues on such themes as postwar politics, environmental issues, literature, citizenship, the legal system, modern technology, management, Japanese language teacher education, and popular culture.
 These thematic issues are particularly valuable for university teachers and students who use up-to-date studies of Japan contained in the journal to supplement course readings.
 Contributions are invited from scholars around the world.
 Ideas expressed by the authors are their own and do not necessarily reflect the views of the editor, the Association, the Editorial Advisory Board, the JSC or the University.

 - E: send email